eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 The services that make up the Digital Twin Kit partly rely on each other.
 Executing them in the right sequence allows a Data Consumer to get access to data whose location was previously unknown.
-However, this discovery process relies on a set of assumptions.
+However, this discovery process relies on a set of assumptions and thus, requirements.

 Most relevant is the presence of the discovery services defined in CX - 0053 ([Discovery Finder](./API%20Discovery%20Finder/discovery-finder.info.mdx), [BPN Discovery](./API%20BPN%20Discovery/bpn-discovery-service.info.mdx)) and CX - 0001 ([EDC Discovery](./API%20EDC%20Discovery/post-list-of-bpns-or-an-empty-array-to-retrieve-available-company-connector-authorization-required-roles-view-connectors.api.mdx)).